 The licensee must notify the Secretary in writing of any changes in the information previously provided on the license application as such changes occur.
 Additionally, the licensee is responsible for notifying the manufacturers from whom other tobacco products are purchased or received of the other tobacco products license issued by the Secretary and of any subsequent change relative to the license.

-The license is not assignable or transferable and the license tax is not prorated.
+The license is not assignable or transferable and must be displayed at each of the locations of business for which it is issued.
+Also, the license tax is not prorated.